Lucien A. Belanger - Obituary

-Lucien A. Belanger, 78, of Sutton, Vt., passed away on July 25, 2019, at Northeastern Vermont Regional Hospital with his loving family at his side.
-A full obituary will be published soon.
+Lucien A. Belanger, 78, of Sutton, Vt., passed away at Northeastern Vermont Regional Hospital on July 25 with his beloved family by his side.
+He was born to Alfred Belanger and Edourdina (Paquette) Belanger in East Berkshire, Vt. where he grew up with his sister and three brothers.

+Lucien graduated from Richford High School in 1959 and graduated from Lyndon State College in 1963.
+He began the first year of his teaching career in Canada, then several years as a teacher/principal in Sheffield followed by many years at Sutton Village School finishing with four years at Lyndon Institute to complete his retirement.

+Lucien and Beverly purchased their Sutton farm in 1970, remodeling it for a small dairy herd of 65 cows.
+With the help of their three sons, they made their own hay and shipped milk until October of 2011, winning Gold Certificates of Quality every year.

 (0) comments